Are all models wrong? Falsifying binary formation models in gravitational-wave astronomy

+We use importance sampling to reweight the result \citep[see, e.g.,][]{intro} to obtain the marginal likelihood that we would have obtained using $\pi( \theta_\text{ext} | M_{\text{true}}, \text{det}, N)$---the distribution of truly most-massive events in each catalogue.
+We estimate $\pi( \theta_\text{ext} | M_{\text{true}}, \text{det}, N)$ by fitting the distribution of total mass and mass ratio posteriors of the truly most-massive events for each model with a kernel density estimator.
+We then calculate ${\overline{\cal Z}}$ (Eq.~\ref{eq:normalised_evidence}) for each event.
+The value of ${\overline{\cal Z}}$ characterises how extreme each is compared to the distribution of truly most-massive events.

+However, a small value of ${\overline{\cal Z}}$ may indicate either an unusually low-mass event or unusually high-mass event.
+Therefore, we select the apparently most-massive event in each catalogue as follows: if any events have a higher max-likelihood total-mass estimate greater than the median total mass of $\pi( \theta_\text{ext} | M_\text{true}, \text{det}, N)$, we select the event of these with the lowest ${\overline{\cal Z}}$ to be the apparently most massive.
+If no such events exist, we select the event with the highest max-likelihood total-mass estimate to be the apparently most massive.
+This ensures that we do not select low-mass outliers.
+We demonstrate this method in further detail in Appendix \ref{appendixa}.

-For the most massive event in each catalogue, we calculate ${\overline{\cal Z}}$ (Eq.~\ref{eq:normalised_evidence}) with the nested sampler \textsc{dynesty} \citep[]{speagleDynestyDynamicNested2020a} as implemented in \textsc{Bilby} \citep[]{ashtonBilbyUserfriendlyBayesian2019}.
-Our initial run uses the \textsc{IMRPhenomPv2} waveform approximant \citep[][]{schmidtModelsGravitationalWaveforms2012}.
-We choose boundary values of the component mass priors to include the range of masses in the injection set.
-We choose dimensionless spin magnitude priors to be truncated Gaussians about 0.7, reflecting their dynamical evolution history \cite[see, e.g.,][]{stevensonHierarchicalAnalysisGravitationalwave2017}.
-We then use importance sampling to reweight the result to obtain the marginal likelihood that we would have obtained using $\pi( \theta_\text{ext} | M, \text{det}, N)$; see, e.g., \cite{intro}.
-We estimate $\pi( \theta_\text{ext} | M, \text{det}, N)$ by fitting each histogram in Fig.~\ref{fig:combined_total_mass} with a kernel density estimator.
+The distributions of maximum total mass for each model are shown in Fig.~\ref{fig:combined_total_mass}.
+For the apparently most-massive event in each catalogue, we calculate ${\overline{\cal Z}}$ (Eq.~\ref{eq:normalised_evidence}) with the nested sampler \textsc{dynesty} as implemented in \textsc{Bilby} with 1000 live points, using the same noise realisation for each event as before.
+We use importance sampling to reweight the result to obtain the marginal likelihood that we would have obtained using $\pi( \theta_\text{ext} | M_{\text{app}}, \text{det}, N)$, the distribution of apparently most-massive events, which we once again estimate using a kernel density estimator.